Jack Hayward: Charity

-Political associations
+Political views

-Hayward was a donor to the Liberal Party in the 1970s, having met its leader, Jeremy Thorpe, one of the West Country MPs who campaigned to get Lundy Island purchased for the nation, in 1969.
-He backed the party in the October 1974 General Election campaign, enabling Thorpe to travel round the coast by hovercraft on speaking tours and the party to field a record number of parliamentary candidates, although only 13 were returned as MPs.
-Thorpe and his wife Marion were guests at Hayward's Bahamas home and Thorpe offered – unsuccessfully – to find a buyer for Freeport in return for payment when Hayward and his colleagues were considering selling.
-In 1979, Hayward gave evidence for the Crown in court when Thorpe was implicated in the Norman Scott case, letters from Thorpe that Hayward had kept being among exhibits.
+Hayward was a donor to the Liberal Party in the 1970s, having met its leader Jeremy Thorpe (one of the West Country MPs who campaigned to get Lundy Island purchased for the nation) in 1969.
+He backed the party in the October 1974 general election, enabling Thorpe to travel around the coast by hovercraft on speaking tours and the party to field a record number of parliamentary candidates, although only 13 were returned as MPs.
+Thorpe and his wife Marion were guests at Hayward's home in the Bahamas, and Thorpe offered unsuccessfully to find a buyer for Freeport in return for payment when Hayward and his colleagues were considering selling.

-Hayward was awarded £50,000 in libel damages against the Sunday Telegraph after an article published in 1978 accused him of being the paymaster in the alleged conspiracy to murder Scott, of which Thorpe was cleared.
-In 2013, Hayward boasted that he would have founded a party "far more right-wing than Margaret Thatcher".
+Hayward was awarded £50,000 in libel damages against the Sunday Telegraph after an article published in 1978 accused him of being the paymaster in the alleged conspiracy to murder Norman Scott in the Thorpe affair, of which Thorpe was cleared.
+In 1979, he gave evidence for the Crown in court when Thorpe was implicated in the affair, letters from Thorpe that Hayward had kept being among the exhibits.

+In a 2003 interview with Sathnam Sanghera, Hayward said of his political views, "If I had my way, I'd form my own party far more right-wing than Margaret Thatcher.
+I'd bring back National Service, the Scaffold, the cat o' nine tails, the Empire—places like Sierra Leone and Nigeria were so much better off under British rule than they are now."
+When Sanghera asked him why he had thus supported the Liberal Party, he replied, "Well, I used to say, 'I don't want anything to do with Europe.'
+And Jeremy [Thorpe] used to say, 'My dear fella, if we joined Europe, with our expertise on how to run an empire, we'll be in charge of Europe!
+We will be the master race!'
+And I would say, 'How much do you want?'
+Also, I felt sorry for them."